Announcement

 Here is what you need to know:

-- All applications submitted on the old application form on or before 17 August will be processed.
-You will not need to resubmit your application if you have already applied.
+• All applications that were submitted on the old application form on or before 17 August will be processed.
+You do not need to resubmit your application if you have already applied.
 You will have access to your application to upload documents and respond to Immigration New Zealand requests until the application is decided and the decision communicated to you.

-- If you have a draft application on the old application form that is not submitted by 17 August, you have until 17 September 2025 to complete and submit it, or you can choose to start a new application on the new application form.
+• If you have a draft application on the old application form that you have not yet submitted, you have until 17 September 2025 to complete and submit it, or you can choose to start a new application on the new application form.

-- After 17 September, all remaining draft applications on the old form will be deleted and you will have to start a new application on the new form.
+• After 17 September, all remaining draft applications on the old form will be deleted and we will no longer be accepting paper applications.
+You will have to start a new application on the new form.

 Student visa peak

-You should still aim to apply 3 months ahead of your intended travel date regardless of the change in our forms.
-Applying 3 months before your intended travel date will help to avoid delays that may impact your ability to start studying.
+You should aim to apply 3 months ahead of your intended travel date as this will help to avoid delays that may impact your ability to start studying.

-As we get closer to the change date, we will provide more information including updating our information sheets and checklists and ensuring those who support students to apply for visas have all the information they need to continue providing their services.
+We are working on updating our information sheets and checklists to ensure those who support students to apply for visas have all the information they need to continue providing their services.

 If you would like to know more about the Our Future Services programme, including when other visa types are likely to move to the new system, you can visit the Ministry of Business, Innovation and Employment’s Our Future Services page.